simpeg/simpeg/README.rst

 Meetings
 ========

-simpeg hosts weekly meetings for users to interact with each other, for developers to discuss upcoming changes to the code base, and for discussing topics related to geophysics in general.
+SimPEG hosts weekly meetings for users to interact with each other, for developers to discuss upcoming changes to the code base, and for discussing topics related to geophysics in general.
 Currently our meetings are held every Wednesday, alternating between